Sheikh Kabir Hossain

-Sheikh Kabir Hossain (শেখ কবির হোসেন) is a Bangladeshi businessmen and a member of the Sheikh–Wazed family.
-He is the President of Bangladesh Insurance Association.
-He is the President of Association of Private Universities of Bangladesh.
+Sheikh Kabir Hossain (শেখ কবির হোসেন) is a Bangladeshi businessman and a member of the Sheikh family of Tungipara.
+He was the President of Bangladesh Insurance Association.
+He served as President of Association of Private Universities of Bangladesh.

 Early life

-Hossain was born on 3 February 1942, in Gopalganj District, East Bengal, British India.
-His father was Sheikh Mosharraf Hossain and his mother was Rahela Khatun.
-He completed his Masters from the University of Dhaka.
-His cousin was Sheikh Mujibur Rahman.
+Hossain was born on 3 February 1942, to the Bengali Sheikh family of Tungipara in Gopalganj, Faridpur district, Bengal Presidency.
+His father was Sheikh Mosharraf Hossain (first-cousin of Sheikh Lutfar Rahman) and his mother was Rahela Khatun.
+He completed his master's from the University of Dhaka.
+His second-cousin was Sheikh Mujibur Rahman.